coq/coq/doc/sphinx/language/gallina-extensions.rst

       Arguments ex_intro _ _ & _ _.
       Check (ex_intro _ true _ : exists n : nat, n > 0).

+Coq will attempt to produce a term which uses the arguments you provided, but in some cases involving Program mode the arguments after the bidirectionality starts may be replaced by convertible but syntactically different terms.